UK Govt Defends Top Adviser Over Lockdown breach - UrduPoint

 London, (APP - UrduPoint / Pakistan Point News - 23rd May, 2020 ) :The British government on Saturday rejected calls to sack top adviser Dominic Cummings over allegations he broke coronavirus lockdown rules by travelling across the country while displaying symptoms of the disease.

-Cummings left his London home shortly after he was diagnosed with the virus on March 30, and was later seen with his young son close to his parents' home in Durham, more than 250 miles (400 kilometres) away.
+Cummings left his London home shortly after he was diagnosed with the virus on March 30, and was later seen with his young son close to his parents' home in Durham, more than 250 miles (400 kilometres) away in northeastern England.

 Under lockdown rules brought in on March 23, anyone with symptoms must self-isolate in their own homes.
 And people aged over 70 -- as Cummings' parents are -- are not allowed to receive visitors.

-Britain's opposition Labour party said his actions suggested Cummings viewed himself as above the law and the smaller Liberal Democrats said it could be a resigning issue.
+Britain's opposition Labour party said his actions suggested Cummings viewed himself as above the law and the smaller Liberal Democrats said it could be a resignation issue.

 "The public have made extraordinary sacrifices during this pandemic and the lockdown.
-It cannot be one rule for those who set them and another for the British people," said Labour leader Keir Starmer.
+It cannot be one rule for those who set them and another for the British people," Labour leader Keir Starmer said.

 An unnamed minister told the Daily Telegraph: "He's going to have to go.
 It's just arrogance."
 But a spokesman for Prime Minister Boris Johnson said that Cummings had acted "in line with coronavirus guidelines."
 "Owing to his wife being infected with suspected coronavirus and the high likelihood that he would himself become unwell, it was essential for Dominic Cummings to ensure his young child could be properly cared for," the spokesman said on Saturday.